nextgenusfs/funannotate/README.md

 ###Setup

-See installation instructions, but funannotate comes with a shell script to aid you in installation of the external, python, and perl dependencies.
-The shell script will also download and format the databases that are required to run funannotate, the databases will occupy quite a bit of space, currently working (uncompressed) is ~ 24 GB.
-Whenever possible, funannotate is configured to check external dependencies at runtime, however, `setup.sh` will help you during the initial setup.
+See installation instructions, but funannotate will also download and format the databases that are required.
+The databases will occupy quite a bit of space, currently working (uncompressed) is ~ 24 GB.
+Whenever possible, funannotate is configured to check external dependencies at runtime, however, `funannotate setup` will help you during the initial setup.

-To run the setup script, navigate to the funannotate home directory and type:
+To run the setup script, type:
 ```
-#to display help menu
-$ ./setup.sh -h
-    To download databases and check dependencies:   ./setup.sh
-    To just download databases:  ./setup.sh db
-    To just check dependencies:  ./setup.sh dep

-#to check dependencies and download databases
-$ ./setup.sh
+funannotate setup --all
 ```

 ###Funannotate help menu